v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 * Ordinary
 * Distributed

-The process of defining parameters is again carried out in two phases:
+Again, parameters are defined in two phases:

 * Declaration in the :py:meth:`~pyCore.daeModel.__init__` function
 * Initialisation (by setting its value) in the :py:meth:`~pyActivity.daeSimulation.SetUpParametersAndDomains` function